-Jordyn Woods Locks Down Instagram In Tight Black Mini Dress, Legs Have Fans Doing A Double-Take
+Jordyn Woods Locks Down Instagram In Tight Black Minidress, Legs Have Fans Doing A Double-Take

 Jordyn’s life is far from over, though.
 Alongside the athleisurewear and lash brands she runs, Woods has a new collaboration with clothing giant Boohoo.
 She has also featured in a music video.
 Clearly, this is one model who came out of a cheating scandal positively.

-Fans wishing to see more of Jordyn should follow her Instagram.
+Fans wishing to see more of Jordyn should follow her Instagram account.

 Delivered To Your INBOX